US charges two founders of sanctioned virtual currency mixer Tornado Cash with money laundering | Law-Order

 Storm's lawyer Brian Klein said his client "disputes" having engaged in any criminal conduct and had been cooperating with prosecutors' investigation over the past year.
 "We are incredibly disappointed that the prosecutors chose to charge Mr. Storm because he helped develop software, and they did so based on a novel legal theory with dangerous implications for all software developers," Klein said.

-Waymaker Law, the firm representing Semenov, did not immediately respond to a request for comment.
+Waymaker Law, the firm representing Storm, did not immediately respond to a request for comment.
 Neither did the FBI.
+A third co-founder of Tornado Cash, named Alexey Pertsev, had been

+detained by Dutch law enforcement officials on money laundering charges in Aug.
+2022.

+The Lazarus Group, which was banned by the United States in 2019, was using Tornado Cash to launder funds it obtained from several major cybercrimes, and Storm and Semenov "did not take meaningful steps to reduce its use for illicit purposes," the Treasury statement said.
+The sanctions mean the property and interests in property of both founders that are in the United States or in control of U.S. persons will be blocked, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)